mikolasan/mikolasan.github.io/src/markdown/ai/neuron.md

 For example Recurrent Neural Networks (RNN) have connection loops and specific memory nodes that together allows it to be Turing complete

+Also [Model-Agnostic Meta-Learning](https://arxiv.org/pdf/1703.03400.pdf) (MAML) look like a multi network system

 ## Temporal encoding

 22. Also temporal encoding of analog data is really intriguing topic that I want to figure out.
 Can be found in [this online book](https://neuronaldynamics.epfl.ch/online/index.html) that I immediately added to [my reading list](/science/reading-list).